aielwaste/prezto/modules/command-not-found/README.md

 =================

-Displays installation information for not found commands by loading the [command-not-found][1] tool on Debian-based and Arch Linux-based distributions.
+Displays installation information for not found commands by loading the [command-not-found][1] tool on Debian-based, Arch Linux-based distributions, and MacOs.

 Authors
 -------